 PDT is required to publish dredge depths by the Tees and Hartlepool Port Authority Act 1966; the published Admiralty Charts show the maximum licensed depths for the channel and berths.
+The safe depths for navigation are published periodically by the Harbour Master.
+Some areas within the channels or berths may be deeper than the maximum listed depth due to natural scour processes, for example.
+Any proposed increase in the maximum dredged depth will require consent from the Marine Management Organisation (MMO) and where appropriate a dredge/works license from the Harbour Master.
 A summary of the dredge depths is provided below.

-The present main channel in the Tees has a declared depth of 15.4m below Chart Datum (bCD) in the approach channel (i.e. in Tees Bay), 14.1m bCD to upstream of Redcar Ore Terminal, 10.4m bCD up to Teesport and then progressively less depth up to 4.5m bCD in Billingham Reach.
+The main channel in the Tees has a declared depth of 15.4m below Chart Datum (bCD) in the approach channel (i.e. in Tees Bay), 14.1m bCD to upstream of Redcar Ore Terminal, 10.4m bCD up to Teesport and then progressively less depth up to 4.5m bCD in Billingham Reach.